orai-nlp/Elixa/README.md

 tar -xzvf elixa-resources_0.8.tgz
 ````

 We also provide basic polarity classification models for the previous languages.
-Models have been trained over Twitter data in the context of the Behagunea (behagunea.dss2016.eu) project.
+Models have been trained over Twitter data in the context of the [Behagunea](behagunea.dss2016.eu) project.
 Data is specific on the topic "San Sebastian 2016 Cultural Capital of Europe".

 You can get the models from http://komunitatea.elhuyar.org/ig/files/2017/04/elixa-models-0.9.tgz